CamiloV225/Qversity-ETL-Challenge/README.md

 ```

 ### 2. Configure dbt’s profiles.yml
-Edit the file located at dbt/profiles.yml to match the .env credentials:
+Create or Edit the file located at dbt/profiles.yml to match the .env credentials:
 ```
 qversity:
   target: dev